Moldova: 2 dead in explosion in Moldovan capital

-CHISINAU, Moldova (AP) — Moldovan police say two people have died in an explosion in a shop in the Moldovan capital, Chisinau.
+CHISINAU, Moldova (AP) — Two people died Tuesday in an explosion in a grocery shop in the Moldovan capital, Chisinau, police said.

-Police spokeswoman Oxana Tudorita said the blast occurred Tuesday morning when a grenade detonated in a grocery shop in downtown Chisinau.
+Moldova’s chief police officer Alexandru Pinzari said an explosive device detonated after a man entered the shop at 11 am (0900 GMT), took 10 packets of cigarettes from the shop, and refused to pay for them.

-Initial reports said the blast happened after a man, who was carrying a grenade in his pocket, lit a cigarette.
+As he was leaving, an explosive device fell out of his rucksack and went off.
+The blast killed him and a man who was on the street outside the shop.
+Both died immediately.

 Most Read Nation & World Stories